ArenRedd/arenredd.github.io/_posts/2025-05-23-building-arenredd-github-io-with-chirpy-on-kali-linux.md

 ### **The Cause:**

-These gems (**ffi** and **sassc**) require native extensions that weren’t compiled properly.
-Kali Linux, being a security-focused distro, doesn’t always come with all the development tools needed for Ruby gem compilation.
+These gems (**ffi** and **sassc**) require native extensions that weren’t compiled properly. kali-linux, being a security-focused distro, doesn’t always come with all the development tools needed for Ruby gem compilation.

 ### **The Fix:**